 Under its charter, the Compensation Committee has the authority to hire outside consultants and advisors at the Company's expense.
-The Compensation Committee retains the services of Farient Advisors for advice on issues related to compensation of NEOs and other executive compensation-related matters.
-A representative of Farient Advisors attended all Compensation Committee meetings, either in person or via telephone, consulted with and advised the Compensation Committee members on executive compensation, including the structure and amounts of elements, various pay and developed benchmarking data for the Compensation Committee.
-Farient Advisors provided no services to the management.
+The Compensation Committee retains the services of Farient Advisors for advice on issues related to the compensation of NEOs and other executive compensation-related matters.
+A representative of Farient Advisors attended all Compensation Committee meetings, either in person or via telephone, consulted with and advised the Compensation Committee members on executive compensation, including the structure and amounts of various pay elements, and developed executive benchmarking data for the Compensation Committee.
+Farient Advisors provided no services to the Company's management.